StevenCochrane/E-Puck/README.md

 Select position 3 on e-puck

-Find MAC addresses in device manager

 Connect to PC using e-puck number as password

+Find MAC addresses of e-pucks in device manager

 Use calibrate.py and chessboard to calibrate camera